-The risk of side effects may be increased, because the gene variation leads to increased plasma use 40% of the standard dose and monitor the effect and side effects or the plasma concentrations of doxepin and nordoxepin in order to set the maintenance dose The therapeutic range is 100-250 ng/mL for the sum of doxepin and nordoxepin plasma concentrations.
+The risk of side effects may be increased, because the gene variation leads to increased plasma concentrations of doxepin and the active metabolite nordoxepin.

+use 40% of the standard dose and monitor the effect and side effects or the plasma concentrations of doxepin and nordoxepin in order to set the maintenance dose The therapeutic range is 100-250 ng/mL for the sum of doxepin and nordoxepin plasma concentrations.
 Values higher than 400 ng/mL are considered toxic.